coderefinery/handsonscicomp/source/coderefinery.rst

 Automatic testing is one of the cornerstones of modern software development and without it, you often end up sending more and more time fixing old bugs rather than doing new things.
 Here, we the concepts and simple strategies for getting started.
+Topics include: motivation, relevance to scientific accuracy, pytest, local testing, automated testing (Github Actions), test design.

 * `Lesson <https://coderefinery.github.io/testing/>`__
 * `Video <https://www.youtube.com/watch?v=s72AqTTi_Y8&list=PLpLblYHCzJACm0Nz8ZxmdC6F8UuSYwWGQ&index=14>`__